dotnet/docs-maui/docs/user-interface/graphics/images.md

 ```

 > [!WARNING]
-> The `PlatformImage` type isn't supported on Windows.
+> The <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> type isn't supported on Windows.

 In this example, the image is retrieved from the assembly and loaded as a stream.
-The image is downsized using the `Downsize` method, with the argument specifying that its largest dimension should be set to 150 pixels.
+The image is downsized using the <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> method, with the argument specifying that its largest dimension should be set to 150 pixels.
 In addition, the source image is disposed.
 The downsized image is then saved to a stream.